Meet Heather Lake. She is a WA Police Force staff member who is now in her twelfth year as a part-timer with Exmouth Police.

 A frequent task she performs is to deal with incidents of lost and found property with tourists being the predominant and happy beneficiaries for the return of many items they process.
 One particular incident involved a lost camera on Ningaloo beach."A search through the camera revealed some pictures of a character at the beach.
 Several days later, an overseas tourist attended our station looking for his camera and his face was instantly recognisable.
 At the moment he was informed that we had his property, his face was not the normal picture of gratitude and happiness – rather a burgeoning scarlet shade with an embarrassed look of awkwardness.
 He was clearly the character in the photos who had enjoyed the warmth and isolation of our beautiful beaches!"

 “One of the most challenging aspects of my role is witnessing the public’s frequent misunderstanding or ill-informed views of police and their activities.
 I am constantly amazed with the skills and resilience of our sworn officers as they deal with the small stuff and the mighty hard stuff.
 Their everyday endeavour is to persevere and ensure safety and security in communities and ours is no different.
 Their efforts underwrite the quality of life that our citizens enjoy and I find that type of workplace atmosphere positive to work in.
 My respect and friendships with officers and their families by working at Exmouth Police is growing all the time.
 I now know that Exmouth Police are significant contributors to the health and stability of our community and I am a part of that.”

-“In the future, I hope to see Western Australia Police with a vibrant mix of character, culture, gender and skill sets that can together, combat the greater challenges before us.
+“In the future, I hope to see the WA Police Force with a vibrant mix of character, culture, gender and skill sets that can together, combat the greater challenges before us.
 From where I sit, I’m proud to say that women are already a viable component of this strategic team.”

 Heather Lake is the Customer Service Officer at Exmouth Police Station.